shohey1226/devAnyDoc/site/content/index.md

 ![Material Screenshot](/images/devAny_top_image.jpg)

 ## What is devAny?

+* Coding with iOS device
+* Free to choose your backend
+* Mondatory tools (Terminal, Browser and Editor)
+* Operate with only keybaord

 **devAny** is a mobile application that provides a development environment.
 The programmer needs three things, 1) Terminal 2) Editor and 3) Browser